-These can be located at several locations within the House but for 2015 it will be housed in the Smoking Room.
+These can be located at several locations within the House from 2015 it will be housed in the Smoking Room.
 This is accessed at the end of the Ground Floor corridor, via a door that leads directly into the room.
 This has a polished wooden floor and contains 3 display cases, two accessible on all sides.
 There are two interpretation boards with pictorial representation and large text, placed at a maximum height of 120cm to eyeline.

 The Armoury objects will be labelled in a key format, there will also be a returnable laminated information sheet available, which gives detail of the information and displays in the exhibition.

 Each case is lit individually and there is angled lighting to the displays.

 There are wide, gravelled pathways and low level signs, directing the visitor.
-There is a pond in the garden, towards one end, this is fenced to a height of approximately 3 feet.
+There is a pond in the Walled Garden, towards one end, this is fenced to a height of approximately 3 feet.
 There are two doors in the garden wall, one exits to the garden/park at the side of the main House, the other through to a path leading to the drive.

 The signs for the Kitchen Garden lead the visitor up a slight incline, through an iron gate, approximately 120cm wide, across the tarmac drive.
 Please note that the drive is in use at all times and care should be taken.
 There is another metal gate, (there is a dog waste bin provided just to the left side here) leading to the cold-frame area of the Kitchen Garden.
 (These are open but accessed via brick steps that are uneven).
 There are large, wooden double gates leading to the Kitchen Garden, again accessible via gravelled pathways, largely on the level.
-There is a pond at the centre of this garden which is fenced to a height of approximately 3 feet.
+There is a large square pond at the centre of this garden which is fenced to a height of approximately 3 feet.

 Coronation Walk is laid to grass and bordered by yew hedges.
 This leads to the Pet Cemetery and Prospect Tower.